PipeWire/pipewire/doc/dox/programs/pipewire.conf.5.md

                 # all keys must match the value. ! negates. ~ starts regex.
                 #application.process.binary = "teams"
                 #application.name = "~speech-dispatcher.*"

+                # Absence of property can be tested by comparing to null
+                #pipewire.sec.flatpak = null
             }
             {
                 # more matches here...